 15 day sickness absence

-Schools are legally required to notify the local authority where pupils are coded I (illness) and who the school has reasonable grounds to believe will miss 15 days consecutively or cumulatively because of sickness.
+Schools are legally required to notify the local authority where pupils are coded I (illness) and who the school has reasonable grounds to believe will miss 15 days consecutively or cumulatively because of health needs.
+If a pupil is absent due to one, continuous illness, the school only needs to submit one notification to the Local Authority, even if the illness extends over a longer period than initially anticipated.

-Only one sickness return is required for a continuous period of sickness in a school year.
-This is to help the school and local authority to agree any provision needed to ensure continuity of education for pupils who cannot attend because of health needs, in line with the statutory guidance on arranging education for children who cannot attend school because of health needs.
+The rationale for the 15-day requirement is to help the school and local authority to agree any provision needed to ensure continuity of education for pupils who cannot attend because of health needs, in line with the statutory guidance on arranging education for children who cannot attend school because of health needs.
+This means that schools do not need to submit forms for children who are ill for a variety of minor ailments e.g. coughs, colds, sickness & diarrhoea.

 In cases of both long term physical or mental ill health, school staff are not expected to diagnose or treat physical or mental health conditions, but they are expected to work together with families and other agencies with the aim of ensuring regular attendance for every pupil.